 Helpful for seniors who are feeling anxious, have insomnia or deal with dementia, weighted blankets are scientifically proven to alleviate these symptoms.
 Yet, seniors in wheelchairs may have difficulties using regular blankets, as the ends get caught in the wheels easily.

 The solution here is a wheelchair blanket featuring loops to keep them in place once wrapped around one’s legs.
 Safety and comfort – older people appreciate these two properties more than anything.

 The innovative, yet very thoughtful idea turned to life – adaptive clothing makes a great gift for the elderly with special needs, arthritis, incontinence, and limited mobility.
-For instance, if your beloved one has special foot care needs, e.g. gout or edema, adaptive shoes and slippers may come handy.
+For instance, if your beloved one has special foot care needs, e.g. gout or edema, orthotic insoles for walking, adaptive shoes and slippers may come handy.

 Just because your parents, family members or neighbors belong to the old-fashioned generations, this doesn’t mean they can’t benefit from the newest technology gadgets.
 Partially or completely deaf, visually impaired people, elderly with Alzheimer’s or dementia – the following innovations will make them have more quality life:

 - Robotic cat or dog is a specifically designed pet for the elderly with dementia.
 Responsive to human touch, a robotic pet comforts older adults, provide them companionship, but doesn’t require the responsibility a living pet would ask for.

 - Talking watch is one of the coolest and most helpful gadgets on the market for people with low vision.
 It would make a great gift for someone who has a hard time reading from the wristwatch.
 It takes a single button press to hear what time it is.